nrakeeb/Employee-Tracker/README.md

 npm i

+For security you will need to create a .env file in the root directory to store your database credentials.
+This file should contain the information as follows:

+DB_HOST=xxx
+DB_USER=xxx
+DB_PASS=xxx

-Then navigate to the root of the project and run the following command:
+Once completed, navigate to the root of the project and run the following command:

 node server.js